Covid-19 Local Response

 Front Royal, VA 22630

 - Electric, Wastewater and Water Treatment Departments: As of Friday, March 13, 2020 – All employees in these critical departments have staffed in shifts and teams in order to segregate themselves whenever possible from other employees.
 Additionally, the Director is limiting or preventing sharing of equipment and vehicles in order to limit possible virus exposure.
+The Energy Services and Public Works Departments Staff is available by phone.

 - Front Royal Police Department: On Thursday, March 12, 2020 initiated the Pandemic Influenza Standard Operating Procedures and Protocols.